Isomorphism Testing for Graphs Excluding Small Minors: Introduction

 In particular, the algorithm heavily uses the $2$-dimensional Weisfeiler-Leman algorithm, a standard combinatorial algorithm which computes an isomorphism-invariant coloring of pairs of vertices.
-In a lengthy case-by-case analysis depending on the color patterns computed by the $2$-dimensional Weisfeiler-Leman algorithm, we are able to find initial isomorphism-invariant subsets $X_1\subseteq V(G_1) $ and $X_2\subseteq V(G_2)$ such that $(\Aut(G_i))_{v_i}[X_i]$ (the automorphism group of $G_i$ restricted to $X_i$ after fixing some vertex $v_i \in X_i$) forms $\mgamma_t$-group where $t \in \CO((h \log h)^{3})$.
+In a lengthy case-by-case analysis depending on the color patterns computed by the $2$-dimensional Weisfeiler-Leman algorithm, we are able to find initial isomorphism-invariant subsets $X_1\subseteq V(G_1) $ and $X_2\subseteq V(G_2)$ such that $(\Aut(G_i))_{v_i}[X_i]$ (the automorphism group of $G_i$ restricted to $X_i$ after fixing some vertex $v_i \in X_i$) forms a $\mgamma_t$-group where $t \in \CO(h^3 \log h)$.

-In order to get control of the interplay between the subsets and their complement, we define a novel closure operator that builds on \emph{$t$-CR-bounded} graphs, which were recently introduced in the context of isomorphism testing for bounded genus graphs \cite{Neuen20}.
+In order to get control of the interplay between the subsets and their complement, we rely on a closure operator that builds on the notion of \emph{$t$-CR-bounded} graphs which were originally introduced by Ponomarenko in \cite{Ponomarenko89}\footnote{In \cite{Ponomarenko89} $t$-CR-bounded graphs are referred to as graphs with property $\Pi(0,t)$.}, and have been recently used to obtain an $n^{\polylog(g)}$ isomorphism test for graphs of Euler genus at most $g$ \cite{Neuen22b}.
+Intuitively speaking, a graph $G$ is \emph{$t$-CR-bounded} if an initially uniform vertex-coloring $\chi$ can be turned into a discrete coloring (i.e., a coloring where every vertex has its own color) by repeatedly (a) applying the standard Color Refinement algorithm, and (b) splitting all color classes of size at most $t$.
+We define the closure of a set $X_i$ (with respect to parameter $t$) to be the set $D_i$ of all vertices appearing in a singleton color class after (i) individualizing all vertices from the set $X_i$, and (ii) applying the above $t$-CR procedure.
 This operator increases the subsets $X_1$ and $X_2$ in an isomorphism-invariant fashion and leads to (possibly larger) sets $D_i \coloneqq \cl_t^{G_i}(X_i) \supseteq X_i$, $i \in \{1,2\}$.
-A feature of this operator is that a given $\mgamma_t$-group defined on the initial set $X_i$ can also be lifted to the superset $D_i$.
-This provides us a $\mgamma_t$-group on the closure $D_i$ (after fixing a point) which allows the use of the group-theoretic techniques from \cite{GroheNS18,Neuen20}.
+A feature of this operator, which in a basic form was already observed in \cite{Weisfeiler76}, is that a given $\mgamma_t$-group defined on the initial set $X_i$ can be extended to a $\mgamma_t$-group defined on the superset $D_i$ (see Theorem \ref{thm:compute-isomorphisms-t-closure}).
+This provides us a $\mgamma_t$-group on the closure $D_i$ (after fixing a point) which allows the use of the group-theoretic techniques from \cite{GroheNS18,Neuen22b}.